MicrosoftDocs/cpp-docs/docs/vcpkg.md

 ---
-title: vcpkg\: a C++ package manager for Windows, Linux and MacOS | Microsoft Docs
+title: vcpkg-- A C++ package manager for Windows, Linux and MacOS | Microsoft Docs
 description: vcpkg is a command line package manager that greatly simplifies the acquisition and installation of open-source C++ libraries on Windows.
 keywords: vcpkg
 author: mikeblome